Top 10 Talent Management Systems

 2021.
 Salesforce leads $15M investment in Asian HR tech platform Darwinbox

-Darwinbox, which operates a cloud-based human resource management platform, has raised $15 million in a new financing round led by Salesforce.
-Darwinbox’s platform is built to take care of the entire “hiring to retiring” cycle needs of employees.
-It handles onboarding of new hires, keeps a tab on their performance, monitors attrition rate, and provides an ongoing feedback loop.
-It also provides its customers with a social network for their employees to remain connected with one another and an AI assistant to apply for a leave or set up meetings with quick voice commands from their phones.
+Darwinbox, a cloud-based human resource management platform, has successfully raised $15 million in a recent funding round led by Salesforce.
+The Darwinbox platform is designed to address the comprehensive needs of the employee lifecycle, from recruitment to retirement.
+It facilitates smooth onboarding processes for new hires, monitors and evaluates employee performance, tracks attrition rates, and establishes an ongoing feedback loop.
+Additionally, Darwinbox offers a social network feature that enables employees to stay connected with one another, and an AI assistant that allows users to conveniently apply for leave or schedule meetings through quick voice commands on their mobile devices.

 2021.
 Personio raises $125M for an HR platform for SME